albertony/rclone/docs/content/premiumizeme.md

 ### Modification times and hashes

-premiumize.me does not support modification times or hashes, therefore syncing will default to `--size-only` checking.
+Premiumize.me does not support modification times or hashes, therefore syncing will default to `--size-only` checking.
 Note that using `--update` will work.